SapienzaNLP/srl4e/DATA.md

 # SRL4E - Data
-In this page you will find important informations about the resources included in SRL4E and the instructions to reproduce the benchmark.
+In this page you will find important information about the resources included in SRL4E and the instructions to reproduce the benchmark.

 ## Annotation
 SRL4E is composed of several resources, but they share a similar argument structure.
 In the following table we formalize this structure, according to the scheme adopted in SRL4E: